A Weekend in Dartmouth

-Dartmouth is the most charming little port town in south Devon – and inspiration to the wonderful Agatha Christie, no less.
-It sits rather primly on the end of the River Dart looking out to the English Channel in the direction of Guernsey.
-It’s charming, colourful and quaint – the ideal spot the for a few days spent at a snails pace – walking, eating fish and chips, boating and simply indulging in a little bit of exploration.
-Incidentally – the first Jack Russell Terrier‘s were bred by a local of Dartmouth – aww.
+Dartmouth is the most charming little port town in south Devon and inspiration for Agatha Christie, no less.
+It sits primly on the end of the River Dart looking out to the English Channel in the direction of Guernsey.
+It’s charming, colourful and quaint.
+The ideal spot the for a few days spent at a snails pace, walking, eating fish and chips, boating and indulging in a little bit of exploration.

 We arrived to Dartmouth via the excellent steam railway which links a few smaller towns to both Dartmouth and Paignton.
 The train is adorable.
 I believe we were aboard Monsieur Hercules – who just so happens to have been built in 1920 in Swindon.
 For those interested there’s a photograph of the engine here.

-The town can easily be explored in a day if all you’re interested in is the castle and the atmosphere down by the water – which is what most, especially those staying nearby generally commit to, though we decided to rent a flat for a few days to properly get to grips with the town.
-It seems that arriving in style is what Dartmouth is all about – arrive first by steam train and relive a little pre-war elegance and then, when you’re settled, take a boat to the old jetty below the castle and ascend the ancient stone stairway to the castle’s insides…
+It seems that arriving in old-world style is what Dartmouth is all about.
+Arrive first by steam train and relive a little pre-war elegance and then, when you’re settled, take a boat to the old jetty below the castle and ascend the ancient stone stairway to the castle’s medieval interiors.

 An Evening Rendezvous at The Castle

 Having seen the castle and loved the views from the top of the battlement we discovered that the area around the castle was simply roads and trees – nothing much to see.
 Though within the castle grounds, one can access the very edge of the cliffs and peer out to the English Channel in all its glory.
-We decided that to truly appreciate it we should return at night (our anniversary nonetheless) and so we did just that.
+We decided that to truly appreciate it we should return at night… and so we did just that.

 Having made our way down narrow roads, and past near silent neighbourhoods, we came face to face with the castle – just as the sun was about to set, the castle looked intimidating and grand, and as our eyes met with shadows and these relics of the past – I couldn’t help but feel a hint of joy – a brief moment where one can enjoy the confines of such places without the noise of the crowds and enforced restrictions is few and far between.
 We scaled the rather meagre wall and made our way through the small castle grounds to the cliffs – and sat on the edge, a small bottle of wine on hand to help us soak up the atmosphere.
 It was simply stunning.
 We sat for an hour or two, watching the sunset and the last few boats follow the Dart back into town, before finally retracing our steps in literal darkness back to town.